-We are here to assist patients before, during and after their visit Crittenton Hospital Medical Center.
-Download our Pre-Patient Registration Form to prepare for your stay.
+We are here to assist patients before, during and after their visit to Ascension Crittenton Hospital.

 Never be afraid to ask questions, especially when it comes to your health.
 Below are some recommended questions to ask your doctor.

 - What do you think is causing my problem?
 How can I stop or prevent further instances of this problem?

 - What should I do to avoid infecting others?